 Welcome, I’m Sophie,

-Sensitive to the interplay between wider societal context with mental and emotional wellbeing, my practice is LGBTQ+ affirmative and welcoming of individuals and relationships across the spectrum of gender, sexuality and relationship diversity.
+Sensitive to the interplay between wider societal context and emotional wellbeing, my practice is LGBTQ+ affirmative and knowledgable of a wide range of gender and sexual identities and relationship styles, including kink, ethical non-monogamy, and those working in the sex industry.

 Whether or not you are clear about your reasons for seeking therapy, I welcome you to be in touch to learn more, and to explore the possibility of working together.